nditech/apollo/README.md

 #### Logging in

 You should now be able to log in to your site by navigating to the IP or URL for your server, or if you are running it locally without nginx by going to port 5000 on your localhost (http://localhost:5000).
 The default login is username: `admin` / password: `admin`.
-This can be changed upon logging in.
+This needs to be changed upon logging in.

 ### Application Configuration Settings